ExpediaGroup/graphql-kotlin/generator/graphql-kotlin-schema-generator/README.md

 ## Documentation

-There are more examples and documentation in our [documentation](https://expediagroup.github.io/graphql-kotlin) or you can view the [javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-schema-generator) for all published versions.
+Additional information can be found in our [documentation](https://opensource.expediagroup.com/graphql-kotlin/docs/schema-generator/schema-generator-getting-started) and the [Javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-schema-generator) of all published library versions.

-If you have a question about something you can not find in our documentation or javadocs, feel free to [create an issue](https://github.com/ExpediaGroup/graphql-kotlin/issues) and tag it with the question label.
+If you have a question about something you can not find in our documentation or javadocs, feel free to [start a new discussion](https://github.com/ExpediaGroup/graphql-kotlin/discussions).